 Selinde Lanier

 I have always been led by a longing to materialize a vision with my own hands.
 Learning at a young age to sew my own clothes arose from a need even then to have full agency over how cloth covered the canvas of my body.
-When I later discovered the masterpieces of Bauhaus weavers Guntha Stölzl and Anni Albers, I was moved to study weaving in order to construct cloth itself.
-The MFA program I chose trained me in both textile design and fiber art, teaching me technical skills such as painting repeat designs in gouache while simultaneously encouraging my more esoteric inquiry into the interaction of woven textiles with light.
-When I later lost my job as a designer for the higher-end upholstery market due to domestic textile industry cutbacks, I was able to pivot and set up a fine art weaving studio with the purpose of pursuing my growing interest in the American woven coverlet genre.
+Later experiments with appliqué quilting allowed me to merge creativity with sewing, but when I discovered the masterpieces of Bauhaus weavers Guntha Stölzl and Anni Albers, I was moved to study weaving in order to construct cloth itself.
+The MFA program I subsequently chose trained me in both textile design and fiber art, teaching me technical skills in weave structure and repeat design while simultaneously encouraging my more artistic inquiry into the interaction of woven textiles with light.
+This two-pronged curriculum proved valuable when I later lost my job as a designer for the higher-end upholstery market due to domestic textile industry cutbacks; I was able to pivot and set up a fine art weaving studio with the purpose of pursuing my growing interest in the American woven coverlet genre.
 The bold geometric patterning of these nineteenth-century bed coverings evoked for me images of the wall hangings I had so admired from the Bauhaus weaving workshop.
 Over the next decade, I focused exclusively on one of these patterns, using its doublewoven tabby structure along with natural dyes to weave a two-layered canvas of color in dialogue with itself.
-In 2010 I also co-founded Flow gallery with 7 other women, exhibiting both there and in nearby Asheville, NC.

 C.V.